bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/accounts-for-bitcoin-easypaysy!.md

 Aaron: 00:10:06

 This is pretty similar to that indeed.
-So this is just one of the options in the account system.
+This is just one of the options in the account system.
 It's not all groundbreaking.

 Sjors: 00:10:13

-So tell me about this groundbreaking third option, because before I fall asleep.
+Tell me about this groundbreaking third option, before I fall asleep.
 No, just kidding.
 Keep going.

 Aaron: 00:10:19

-Well, one of the interesting things here, I would argue, is that you're still signing it with your communication key to sort of prove that it's you who's requesting the payment, which can come in handy later on.
+One of the interesting things here, I would argue, is that you're still signing it with your communication key to sort of prove that it's you who's requesting the payment, which can come in handy later on.

-Sjors: 00:10:32

-Okay.

-Aaron: 00:10:32

-Okay, so that was type one.
+That was type one.

-And then type two, this closely resembles stealth addresses.
+Then type two, this closely resembles stealth addresses.
-So this is where it gets a little bit more complicated.
+This is where it gets a little bit more complicated.
 This is where the sender of the transaction takes the recipients, so the account holders value key, and the sender himself generates a public key and a private key.
 He uses his key pair in combination with the recipients, the account holders public key to generate a new key pair.
 And then he sends the funds to the public key or to the address that corresponds to this newly generated key pair.

-Sjors: 00:11:16

-Okay.

-Aaron: 00:11:16

 So the money is going there.
-In this transaction, he also includes another `OP_RETURN´ in which the public key is included.
+In this transaction, he also includes another `OP_RETURN` in which the public key is included.
 The public key he generated himself and with this public key, the account holder can use this public key to regenerate the new key pair and thereby he can spend the funds.

-Okay.
-So the way this works if you're an account holder is you need to know that this transaction happened.
+The way this works, if you're an account holder, is you need to know that this transaction happened.
 There's two ways of figuring that out.
-One of them is that the sender just tells you like, hey, I sent you some money, look at that transaction and you can use it with the information in `OP_RETURN´ to generate a private key which you can use to spend the money or the account holder just needs to scan the blockchain to see if there are any transactions with an `OP_RETURN´ in there and if there is see if there's information in there that he can use to generate this new key pair that actually matches and that actually lets him spend the coins.
-In which case you know he just finds money on the blockchain basically so he knows he's been paid.
-This is a little bit of a hassle of course, because you know it requires scanning of the blockchain and all of that.
+One of them is that the sender just tells you like, "hey, I sent you some money, look at that transaction and you can use it with the information in `OP_RETURN` to generate a private key which you can use to spend the money".
+Or the account holder just needs to scan the blockchain to see if there are any transactions with an `OP_RETURN` in there and if there is see if there's information in there that he can use to generate this new key pair that actually matches and that actually lets him spend the coins.
+In which case he just finds money on the blockchain basically so he knows he's been paid.
+This is a little bit of a hassle of course, because it requires scanning of the blockchain and all of that.
-But it is very private because even though it's relatively private, because even though the value key was revealed in his account, this new money isn't sent to anything that anyone can link to the account by just looking at the blockchain.
+It's relatively private, because even though the value key was revealed in his account, this new money isn't sent to anything that anyone can link to the account by just looking at the blockchain.
 It's sent to a completely new address, which even the recipients, the account holder, didn't know at first and had to figure out.
-So therefore, it does offer nice privacy features.
+Therefore, it does offer nice privacy features.

 Sjors: 00:12:57

 I'd say that's quite nice.
-The privacy gotcha there that I would think about is that when you as the recipient you first publish you know your identifier your account.
+The privacy gotcha there that I would think about is that when you as the recipient you first publish you know your identifier, your account...

 Aaron: 00:13:08

-So let's so I first explain that or and then you get to the privacy gotcha.
+Let's first explain that and then you get to the privacy gotcha.
-I do like what the identifier is?
+Like what the identifier is?

 Sjors: 00:13:16

-Oh what the identifier is yeah sure you can do that.
+Oh what the identifier is, yeah sure you can do that.

 Aaron: 00:13:19